SSWConsulting/SSW.Rules.Content/rules/do-you-use-global-list/rule.md

 &lt;/FIELD&gt;
 ```
 ::: good
-Figure: Good Example - Reference a global list in work item type definitionNote: Global list is defined at the Team Project Collection level and it needs to be uploaded before the process template could be uploaded
+Figure: Good example - Reference a global list in work item type definitionNote: Global list is defined at the Team Project Collection level and it needs to be uploaded before the process template could be uploaded
 :::